Should You Buy Tesla Stock Before June 12?

 *Stock Advisor returns as of June 2, 2025

-Bram Berkowitz has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Tesla.
+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool's board of directors.
+Adam Spatacco has positions in Alphabet and Tesla.
+The Motley Fool has positions in and recommends Alphabet, Tesla, and Uber Technologies.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.